smithWEBtek/archived--music-studio1/notes.md

 [X]  use Redux middleware to respond to and modify state change
 ==================================================================================
 TODO
-[X]  teacher main admin page, CRUD with modal working [X]  teacher stats page

-[X]  resource main admin page, CRUD with modal working []  resource stats page
-[]  resource viewers PDF, DOC, AUD, VID

-[]  lesson main admin page, CRUD with modal working
-[]  lesson in progress view
-[]  add Lesson, does not save resource or date
+[]  Teacher CRUD (index, show, new/create, edit/update, delete), add links for: MyLessons, MyStudents, AllResources []  Student CRUD (index, show, new/create, edit/update, delete), add for: MyLessons, MyTeacher, MyResources, PracticeLog []  Resource CRUD (index, show, new/create, edit/update, delete), add modal via hover, for the 4 types of viewer (PDF, DOC, AUD, VID))
+[]  Lesson  Resource CRUD (index, show, new/create, edit/update, delete)
-[]  edit & update student, teacher, resource, lesson []  add multiple resources to new or existing lesson []  lesson MUST have teacher and student to be valid lesson [] use Modal for Add forms Lesson
+[]  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in index, to "ADD TO CURRENT LESSON", to add multiple resources to new or existing lesson []  validation: lesson MUST have teacher and student to be valid lesson

 []  show lesson:
-  [.]should showcase video, pdf, audio and lesson experience [ ]should have easy ways for teacher to add resources [ ]should have easy way for teacher to create resource on the fly
+[]  ResourcesList view based on resources assigned to this Lesson (slimmed down version of <Resources /> component w/o CRUD)

 []  user authentication
 []  constrain views for admin, teacher, student